 13 of 15Continue to 14 of 15 below.

 14 of 15

-This retro modern guest room suite from interior designers Tavia Forbes and Monet Masters of Forbes + Masters has boutique hotel vibes and "hints of retro 70's glam flair," the designers say, "with deep black textured walls, brilliant brass accents, low-slung lounge furnishings, and a bold mix of textiles and graphic prints set-off by a dramatic custom channeled bed."Continue to 15 of 15 below.
+This retro-modern guest room suite from interior designers Tavia Forbes and Monet Masters of Forbes + Masters is excellent inspiration for a green Art Deco bedroom with pops of contrasting colors.
+The space has boutique hotel vibes and "hints of retro 70's glam flair," the designers say, "with deep black textured walls, brilliant brass accents, low-slung lounge furnishings, and a bold mix of textiles and graphic prints set off by a dramatic custom channeled bed."Continue to 15 of 15 below.

 15 of 15